chenxingqiang/secret-learn/doc/getting_started.rst

 pipeline consists of a pre-processing step that transforms or imputes the data, and a final predictor that predicts target values.

-In ``jax-sklearn``, pre-processors and transformers follow the same API as the estimator objects (they actually all inherit from the same ``BaseEstimator`` class).
+In ``secret-learn``, pre-processors and transformers follow the same API as the estimator objects (they actually all inherit from the same ``BaseEstimator`` class).
 The transformer objects don't have a :term:`predict` method but rather a :term:`transform` method that outputs a